Love French Food

 • Dip the anchovies in freshwater to desalt them.

-• Rub the inside with the garlic clove.
+• Rub the inside of each bun half with the garlic clove.

 • Sprinkle lightly with salt.